 What you feed your Cavalier King Charles spaniel is a big decision.
 We hope our guide helped you find the best option for your beloved dog.

-For most canines, we recommend the Taste of the Wild Pacific Stream Grain-Free Dry Dog Food.
-This food is high in protein and fat.
-It is made with quality ingredients and isn’t too expensive.
+For most canines, we recommend The Farmer’s Dog.
+This food is high in protein and fat and is made with quality ingredients and is delivered right to your door.

 If you need to stick to a budget, we recommend Rachael Ray Nutrish Natural Dry Dog Food.
 It is much less expensive than the competition, but it still has a moderate amount of protein.
-Furthermore, farm-raised chicken as the first ingredient and extra omega fatty acids are included.
+Furthermore, farm-raised chicken is the first ingredient, and extra omega fatty acids are included.